About Dr Brian Ball

 Dr Ball’s primary research interest is in the metaphysics of intentional states and acts – which is to say that he explores the natures of such things as knowledge, belief, judgment, and assertion, all of which have the distinctive characteristic of being about something.

-Dr Ball currently organises the Philosophy Research Seminar and the Cognitive Science Research Group at NCH.
-He co-organized the NCH Mind and Brain Conference and the NCH workshops Judgment: Act and Object and Debating Debates.
-He is the NCH College Research Officer.
+Dr Ball regularly attends the Philosophy Research Seminar and the Cognitive Science Research Group meetings at NCH.
+He co-organized the NCH conferences on Mind and Brain, and on Numbers, Minds, and Magnitudes, as well as the NCH workshops Judgment: Act and Object, and Debating Debates.

 ‘On Representational Content and Format in Core Numerical Cognition’, Philosophical Psychology (2017), 30(1-2): 119-139, doi: 10.1080/09515089.2016.1263988